R31Z/JS-questions-and-answers/Questions and Answers.md

     var myArray6 = new Array()           // an empty array of length 0

 ## 22. Enumerate the differences between Java and JavaScript?
 Java is a complete programming language.
 In contrast, JavaScript is a coded program that can be introduced to HTML pages.
 These two languages are not at all inter-dependent and are designed for the different intent.
 Java is an object – oriented programming (OOPS) or structured programming language like C++ or C whereas JavaScript is a client-side scripting language and it is said to be unstructured programming.

 ## 23. What is negative infinity?
+Negative Infinity is a number in JavaScript which can be derived by dividing negative number by zero.